cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 Now: run Section 5 pre-flight.
 If it passes, write the issue.
 Return complete HTML only (with required anchor comments).

 ---
+*Version 8.0.1 — April 22, 2026*

+*Changes from v8.0 → v8.0.1: Two production bug fixes from Issue 001 (first issue shipped to 3 subscribers).*

+*Bug 1 — Gmail rendering.
+The `&check;` HTML entity rendered as literal text "&CHECK;" in Gmail because it is HTML5-only and not supported by Gmail's email-safe entity set.
+Swapped all `&check;` occurrences to `&#10003;` (hex entity, universally supported).
+Also preemptively swapped `&times;` to `&#215;` for the same reason.
+Affects Pattern P (The Tension) and the Playbook Part A checklist in Pattern I.*

+*Bug 2 — Consulting business name leaking into reader-facing copy.
+The Writer pattern-matched from context files that the consulting business behind Mason is named Quarry, and emitted `CLOSER_HANDOFF = "IF IT'S AN AI SYSTEM — THAT'S WHAT QUARRY BUILDS"` in Issue 001.
+That broke the Mason voice contract (the reader only ever sees "Mason" and "we," never the consulting business name).
+Added a HARD RULE block to Section 16.5 explicitly banning any consulting business name in reader-facing copy, with the Quarry failure documented as the canonical example.
+Added sub-check (d) to Section 22 check 15 requiring zero references to any business name other than Mason.
+The URL variables `{{QUARRY_INTAKE_URL}}` / `{{QUARRY_WORK_URL}}` remain system-level — they populate `href` only, never appear as visible text.*

+*Rationale: v8.0 shipped to production before these two issues surfaced.
+Neither is a fidelity or composition regression — they are edge cases the prompt didn't anticipate. v8.0.1 closes both without touching the composition, fidelity, or voice work.*

 *Version 8.0 — April 22, 2026*

 *Changes from v7.1 → v8.0: Aligned prompt with template v8.
 Color palette switched to `#C64728` clay (from `#B85C3D`), pure white body `#FFFFFF` (from `#F5F1E8` cream), deeper-cream card background `#FAFAFA` (from `#FAF8F3`).
 Font stack switched to Geist + Geist Mono (from Fraunces + JetBrains Mono + Inter).
 Added green accent `#1F6B47`/`#4FB586` as brand signal for positive outcome slots (BUILD Receipts row 4, MOVE Tension "What works" card).
 Replaced Section 13's prose composition description with explicit per-day-type pattern sequences (A→B→C→A→B→E→G→H→I→J→K→L→M→N→O for BUILD, A→B→C→P→A→B→E→Q→R→O for MOVE).
 Added three new MOVE-only patterns: P (The Tension — two-column problem→fix contrast with green "What works" card), Q (The Pattern — 4 numbered tactical steps with oversized clay numerals), R (The One Thing — full-bleed clay single-sentence imperative).
 Removed pull quote (K) from MOVE mandatory — K is now BUILD-only; MOVE's virality role is carried by R (The One Thing).
 Rewrote Section 14 to cover both BUILD Playbook and MOVE Tension/Pattern/One Thing structures.
 Split Section 21 editorial mandates into shared + BUILD-specific + MOVE-specific.
 Added Section 22 check 9 (day-type composition respected, no pattern-mixing between BUILD and MOVE) and check 21 (colors and fonts correct — catches drift from legacy cream/Fraunces patterns).
 All nine Section 7b fidelity categories preserved verbatim from v7.1.
 All voice, banned vocabulary, Translation Rule, Researcher Brief handling, and pre-flight refusal logic preserved verbatim from v7.1.
 Rationale: v7.1 was paired with template v6.
 Template v8 is structurally different — new MOVE-only patterns, new green accent, new color and font palette.
 Without v8.0 of the prompt, the Writer would emit HTML in the old cream/Fraunces/`#B85C3D` style that does not match template v8's shell, producing visually broken issues even when the underlying fidelity and voice discipline remained correct.*